flyboi96/HCMLE/block5_mini_project/project_proposal.md

 # 🧠 Project Proposal – Gallstone Prediction

 ## 1. What is the problem?

 This project aims to develop a machine learning model that predicts the presence of gallstone disease using demographic, bioimpedance, and laboratory data.
 The dataset is sourced from a 2024 study conducted at Ankara VM Medical Park Hospital and includes 320 patients, with 161 diagnosed with gallstones.
 The goal is to use readily available non-imaging features to accurately identify individuals who are likely to have gallstone disease.

+The original study used nine machine learning algorithms, including Gradient Boosting (GB), Random Forest (RF), and XGBoost, to predict gallstones from the same dataset.
+Gradient Boosting achieved the highest accuracy (85.42%) and F1-score (0.86), while features such as Vitamin D, C-reactive protein (CRP), total body water, and lean mass were identified as most important.

 ## 2. Who is the user/stakeholder?